Paytakaran: Cantons

 The spellings of the names vary greatly in different copies of Ashkharatsʻoytsʻ.
-Yeremyan reduces the number of cantons to ten by combining the duplicated Ṛot-i-Bagha/Baghanṛot and removing Kʻoekyan, which appears in only two manuscripts.
+Yeremyan reduces the number of cantons to ten by combining the duplicated Ṛot-i-Bagha/Baghanṛot (both mean "Bagha River") and removing Kʻoekyan, which appears in only two manuscripts.
 Several of the canton names indicate that they were sites of some religious significance.
 Ewtʻnapʻorakean Baginkʻ means "Altars of the Seven Niches", Spandaran means "place of sacrifices", and Atshi-Bagawan has been interpreted as "Place of the Fire God".